sinonjs/fake-timers/Readme.md

 ### `var id = clock.setImmediate(callback)`

-Schedules the callback, to be fired once `0` milliseconds have ticked by.
+Schedules the callback to be fired once `0` milliseconds have ticked by.
 Note that you'll still have to call `clock.tick()` for the callback to fire.
 If called during a tick the callback won't fire until `1` millisecond has ticked by.